Cabrel17/QR-code-generation-program/README.md

 # QR Code Generation Program
 This repository contains the main code to generate QR codes from a database of short codes.
-The application is designed according to the format of the input Excel files provided by the GTM team.
+The application is designed according to the format of the input Excel files provided by the user.
 It generates a ZIP file containing all the QR codes.
-This is an internal application intended for GTM team use within the company.

-## Deployment
-The app can be deployed on Streamlit Cloud or any compatible hosting service:
-- Push the project to GitHub.
-- Connect the repository to Streamlit Cloud.
-- Deploy the application online.

 ## Usage
-- Open the Streamlit app.

 - Upload the Excel file via the sidebar.